 A – No. AYSO guidelines strongly discourage select teams of any form below Under-10 and as such, none of the tournaments support teams in this age range.

 A – It is our intent to host a meeting to go over logistics.
-If you have any questions before then, please send Email to email@example.com and if you do not hear back in a reasonable amount of time, visit www.ayso45.org and Email one of the Spring Select Committee members via addresses found under Contact Info.
+If you have any questions before then, please send email to firstname.lastname@example.org and follow up if you do not receive a quick response as there can be oversights.

 Q – What are the game sizes and total number of players for the different divisions?